Like every version before it, Microsoft SQL Server 2019 is jam-packed with new features and capabilities -- and...

 Added features for SQL Server on Linux

-Many of the new features and capabilities found in Microsoft SQL Server 2019 are geared toward users who want to run SQL Server on Linux.
-Doing so first became possible in SQL Server 2017, but the Linux version of that release didn't include the full set of features.
+Many of the new features and capabilities found in Microsoft SQL Server 2019 are geared toward users who want to incorporate Linux systems into their SQL Server environments.
+Doing so first became possible in SQL Server 2017, but the Linux version didn't include the full set of features.
 Neither does the one in SQL Server 2019, but Microsoft has added some of the missing pieces.

 Another major addition to the Linux version of the DBMS is the ability to set up Always On availability groups in Docker containers orchestrated with Kubernetes.
 Microsoft is also making certified container images available for Red Hat Enterprise Linux, and it's putting all of its Linux and Windows container images for both SQL Server 2017 and SQL Server 2019 on the Microsoft Container Registry, a container catalog it created in May.